ptbdnr/ptbdnr/ml_sys_design.md

 ## Business Metrics

 Note: business KPI ← online metric ← offline metric ← validation metric ← training loss.
 Each arrow is a surrogate relationship with a gap.
+Imperfect and comes with a risk.

 * Business KPI: the salient number you optimize for
 * Online metric: the single number you optimize for at the edge (e.g. latency, throughput)